logsearch/workspace/docs/EditingFilesInTheWorkspace.md

+---
-# Editing Files in the Workspace
+title: "Editing Files in the Workspace"
+---

 There are several ways to edit files inside the Workspace.